AndreasG11/MAE224/Technical-Report-Guidelines.md

 #General Suggestions
 ##Signification Figures
-In general it is important to know and acknowledge sig-figs. While we will not take off points for misuse or abuse of sig-figs, it will make you TA cry.
+In general it is important to know and acknowledge sig-figs. While we will not take off points for misuse or abuse of sig-figs, it will make your TA cry.
 ##Plots
 When possible plot comparable data on the same plot.
-Additionally, in fluids, its is usually prudent to non-dimensionalize the data in an intelligent manner.
-Use your Buckingham Pi skills so that you can relates as much of your data to the fewest relevant parameters.
+Additionally, in fluids, it is usually prudent to non-dimensionalize the data in an intelligent manner.
+Use your Buckingham Pi skills so that you can relate as much of your data to the fewest relevant parameters.
 A perfect example of this is from Lab 2 where you compare the friction factor to the Reynolds number.
 Another, perhaps less obvious example, is from Lab 3.
 Here it would be prudent to plot the boundary layer as a comparison between the velocity normalized by freestream velocity and the vertical distance by the boundary layer thickness (or perhaps the similarity variables).